-$$REP{p,t} = \alpha + \beta_1 Sinclair{p,t-1} + \sum_k \beta_k Controls{p,j,t-1}^k + \epsilon{i,t}, \tag{7}$$ where $REP{i,t}$ is the Republican index of director or CEO p in year t, and $Sinclair{i,t-1}$ is a dummy variable that equals one if the director or CEO is affected by a Sinclair acquisition in her county of residence in year t-t, and zero otherwise.
-We also include the same set of firm-level control variables ( $Controls{p,i,t-1}$ ) as those in Equation (6).
+$$REP{p,t} = \alpha + \beta_1 Sinclair{p,t-1} + \sum_k \beta_k Controls{p,j,t-1}^k + \epsilon{i,t}, \tag{7}$$ where $REP{i,t}$ is the Republican index of director or CEO p in year t, and $Sinclair{i,t-1}$ is a dummy variable that equals one if the director or CEO is affected by a Sinclair acquisition in her county of residence in year t-1, and zero otherwise.
+We include the same set of firm-level control variables ($Controls{p,j,t-1}$) as those in Equation (6).
+If a director holds positions in multiples firms in a given year, the firm characteristics are calculated as the average across all firms that the director works for in the year.
+We also include director/CEO fixed effects and year fixed effects in the regressions.

 Column (1) of Table 4 presents the regression for our sample directors, which shows that the Sinclair acquisitions significantly shift the directors' political leaning towards Republican.
-Specifically, the coefficient of Sinclair is positive and significant at the 5% level.
-This effect is also economically significant, as the coefficient indicates that a Sinclair acquisition increases a director's REP by 0.014, which is approximately 58% of its sample mean (=0.014/0.024).
-Column (2) presents the regression for sample CEOs, which shows that, interestingly, the Sinclair acquisitions do not have a significant impact on the CEOs' political leaning.
+Specifically, the coefficient of Sinclair is positive and significant at the 1% level.
+This effect is also economically significant, as the coefficient indicates that a Sinclair acquisition increases a director's REP by 0.016, which is approximately 52% of its sample mean (=0.016/0.031).
+Column (2) presents the regression for sample CEOs, which shows that, interestingly, the Sinclair acquisitions do not have a significant impact on CEOs' political leaning.
 This is possibly due to two reasons.
-First, as noted before, the CEOs are ex-ante much more Republican-oriented than the directors and therefore the marginal effect of Sinclair broadcast may be lower for CEOs.
-Second, it has been well documented by the existing literature that CEOs tend to be overconfident (Malmendier and Tate, 2005, 2008), which may also make CEOs update their beliefs to a lesser degree than directors in response to media.
+First, as noted earlier, the CEOs are ex-ante much more Republican-oriented than the directors and therefore the marginal effect of Sinclair broadcast may be lower for CEOs.
+Second, it has been well documented that CEOs are overconfident (e.g., Malmendier and Tate, 2005, 2008), which may also make CEOs update their political views to a lesser degree than directors in response to media.
 These findings are consistent with Ren (2020) who finds that Sinclair acquisitions significantly shift non-CEO employees' political contributions towards Republicans but do not affect the CEOs' contributions.